 As previously stated, in Kubrick's films, characters are often submitted to extremes of mental violence for the supposed purpose of making them conform or saving them from some defect or action of their own, the question being whether this is ever justified, and are actions free will or a clockwork predetermination.

-In Full Metal Jacket the characters are re-educated in the Marines, suffering mental violence for the supposed sake of their own survival, even though they are told that should they die their deaths as individuals will not matter.
+In Full Metal Jacket the characters are re-educated in the Marines, suffering mental violence for the supposed sake of their own survival, even though they are told that should they be killed in the war their deaths as individuals will not matter.
 Here, Danny and Wendy will be increasingly depicted as needing re-education for the hotel's sake.
 The American flag is seen again and again in the film, the white man's burden has just been referred to, the right to the forcible education of those considered heathen and living in the dark, of those who have not subjected themselves to the right rule.
 In The Shining the servants have the great responsibility of keeping the world of their Betters in good working order, which means quelling all protest in themselves and others.

 In the newscast Dick watches as he begins his shining, the child in the stroller may represent Danny, linked here with with the police lights, the school bus, Danny threatened by his former schoolteacher father.
 When Jack was finally relating his story of what had happened to Danny, how he had dislocated his shoulder, it was over Danny having strewn some of Jack's school papers on the floor, Danny just having entered preschool himself.
 For Jack, that the papers were strewn about the floor suggested a disregard for them, and for him.
-Even if not an intentional rebellion, Danny has a lack of comprehension for ideas vital to Jack's idea of self and his place in the universe, and so at the Overlook we have Jack, the former schoolteacher, greatly concerned with Danny's "education", with ensuring he conforms to his own ideals and desires, ideals and desires that are shared by the lodge.
+Even if not an intentional rebellion, Danny has a lack of comprehension for ideas vital to Jack's concept of self and his place in the universe, and so at the Overlook we have Jack, the former schoolteacher, greatly concerned with Danny's "education", with ensuring Danny conforms to his own ideals and desires, ideals and desires that are shared by the lodge.

 In Clockwork Orange a lighthouse is referenced via the song "I want to marry a lighthouse keeper" which plays after Alex has undergone the mental violence of his Ludovico rehabilitation, his re-education, so that every time images of violence come to mind, or he hears Beethoven, he becomes violently ill.
 After his successful re-education into the "perfect Christian", he returns home to find his parents have taken in a lodger who occupies his room, this lodger treated by his parents much like their new surrogate son.
 "I Want to Marry a Lighthouse Keeper" plays at the beginning of this scene as we view images of the different newspapers being read by his father, his mother, and the lodger, all of them with a report on the Cat Woman murderer who's been released, which is Alex.
 Earlier in the film, the Cat Woman was directly associated with the sphinx, her front stoop on which Alex was temporarily blinded flanked by a pair of them.
 Her house was full of cats, as well as paintings that functioned much as the television does in The Shining, presenting commentary on the action, images that depict symbolically both Alex's past and future, a place of oracle.
 The cat woman (sphinx) killed, an Oedipal twist enters with the surrogate son of Alex's parents even represented as a sort of surrogate husband to the infantile mother.
 Without a home, in exile, Alex takes to the street and is thus doomed to revisit former situations.
 Rehabilitated, he is helpless to defend himself even as vengeance is carried out upon him for his former deeds.
 Finally, he finds his way to the lights of HOME, where Kubrick further confuses Alex's identity by having him become a sort of surrogate son and mirror of Alexander, the author he'd earlier perversely beaten and whose wife he'd raped.
 Alexander is ultimately linked to Anthony Burgess himself, as if Burgess is the god, identified by Kubrick, as responsible for Alex.
-Alex had raped Alexander's wife so an Oedipal twist enters also here, and Alexander is concerned with Alex's re-education, first for philosophical purposes and then for revenge, just as Jack is determined to "correct" Danny and Wendy.
+Alex had raped Alexander's wife so an Oedipal twist enters also here, and Alexander is concerned with Alex's re-education, first for philosophical and political purposes and then for revenge, just as Jack is determined to "correct" Danny and Wendy.

 And, all the while, the preoccupation is the real Oedipal concern and question concerning what is mechanical destiny and what is free will?
 That is a thread which runs through all these films.

-304 Open door of room 237.
+304 Open door of Room 237.
 (1:12:37)

-Cut to room 237.
+Cut to Room 237.
 This framing of the open door now highlights the idea of the "double door", that it is two doors and could possibly lead to two different versions of the same room.

 305 MCU Danny.
 (1:11:39)